-The department has four specialized fellowship programs:
+The department offers multiple specialized fellowship programs:

 - Burn surgery fellowship